xcore/sc_multi_uart/doc/example_applications.rst

 Generally, the data token received by RX buffering logical core tells which UART channel a character has been received on.
 The logical core then extracts this character out of the buffer slot, validates it utilising the provided validation function and inserts it into a larger, more comprehensive buffer.The RX buffering is implemented as an example only and may not be necessary for other applications.
 The TX logical core already provides some buffering supported at the component level.

 The TX handler operates by polling the buffer which is filled by the Rx handler.
-When an entry is seen, Tx handler pulls it from the buffer and perform an action based on current state of the handler.
+When an entry is seen, the Tx handler pulls it from the buffer and performs an action based on the current state of the handler.

 The channel for the TX logical core is primarily used for reconfiguration.
 This is discussed in more detail in :ref:`sec_reconf_rxtx`.
 Specific usage of the API is also discussed in :ref:`sec_interfacing_tx` and :ref:`sec_interfacing_rx`.